Research Theme

 with J Heo, K Collins, S Singh, A Weller.

-Uncertainty aware estimation improves reliability of concept explanations
+Uncertainty aware estimation improves reliability of concept explanations - Use Perturbations when Learning from Explanations

 NeurIPS 2023 [pdf].